-OneCare Vermont is an extensive network of health care providers, including all 14 Vermont’s hospitals, Dartmouth-Hitchcock of New Hampshire, hundreds of primary care physicians and specialists, two federally qualified health centers, and several rural health clinics.
-The participants in this network have agreed to work together to care for a significant number of Vermont’s Medicare beneficiaries
+OneCare Vermont is an extensive network of health care providers, including nearly all Vermont’s hospitals, Dartmouth-Hitchcock of New Hampshire, hundreds of primary care physicians and specialists, federally qualified health center(s), and several rural health clinics.
+The participants in this network have agreed to work together to care for a significant number of Vermont’s Medicare beneficiaries.

 To see if your provider’s practice or hospital participates in OneCare Vermont, see the network participant list.

 We hope that the only change you and your family see is better service and better care from the health care system, with better health for you.
 OneCare Vermont is about improved health, higher quality, lower costs and greater coordination of care for you.

 Our number one focus as providers is to focus on keeping you healthy - meaning that illness prevention, chronic care management, and overall wellness will be our top priority.